Ensembling Off-the-shelf Models for GAN Training: Experiments

 \myparagraph{K-progressive vs. K-fixed model selection.} We compare the K-progressive and K-fixed model selection strategies in this section. \reffig{progressive_vs_fixed} shows the comparison for \textsc{FFHQ} 1k and \textsc{LSUN Cat} 1k trained for the same number of iterations with two models from our model bank.
 We observe that training with two fixed pretrained models from the start results in a similar or slightly worse FID at the cost of extra training time compared to the progressive addition.

-\myparagraph{Our model selection vs. random selection.} We showed earlier in \reffig{linear_acc} that FID correlates with model selection ranking for training with our loss using a single pre-trained model.
-To show the effectiveness of model selection in K-progressive strategy, we compare it with randomly selecting models during progressive addition.
-In \textsc{FFHQ} 1k, our method selects DINO, CLIP, and Swin-T (MoBY) during training.
-Random selection consists of VGG-16, Swin-T (MoBY), and U-Net (Face Parsing) networks.
-For \textsc{LSUN Cat} 1k setting, CLIP, DINO, and Swin-T (Segmentation) networks are selected by our method during training.
-In random selection VGG-16, CLIP, and Swin-T (Segmentation) networks are selected.
+\myparagraph{Our model selection vs. random selection.} We showed in \reffig{linear_acc} that FID correlates with model selection ranking in vision-aided GAN training with a single pretrained model.
+To show the effectiveness of model selection in K-progressive strategy, we compare it with (1) random selection of models during progressive addition and (2) selection of models with least linear probe accuracy.
 The results are as shown in \reftbl{random_scratch_comparison}.
 We observe that random selection of pretrained models from the model bank already provides benefit in FID, but with our model selection, it can be improved further.
+Details of selected models are given in \refapp{appendix-4}.

 \myparagraph{Role of data augmentation and label smoothing.} Here, we investigate the role of differentiable augmentation~\cite{stylegan2ada,zhao2020image,tran2020towards,diffaug} which is one of the important factors that enable the effective use of pretrained features.
 Label smoothing~\cite{improvedgan_labelsmoothing} further improves the training dynamics, especially in a limited sample setting.
 We ablate each of these component and show its contribution in \reffig{noauag_ablation} on \textsc{FFHQ} and \textsc{LSUN Cat} dataset in 1k sample setting, and \textsc{LSUN Cat} full-dataset setting. \reffig{noauag_ablation} shows that replacing ADA~\cite{stylegan2ada} augmentation strategy with DiffAugment~\cite{diffaug} in our method also performs comparably.
-Moreover, in the limited sample setting, without data augmentation, model collapses very early in training, and FID quickly diverges.
-The role of label smoothing is more prominent for \textsc{LSUN Cat} 1k.
+Moreover, in the limited sample setting, without data augmentation, model collapses very early in training, and FID diverges.
+The role of label smoothing is more prominent in limited data setting e.g. \textsc{LSUN Cat} 1k.

 \myparagraph{Additional ablation study.} Here we further analyze the importance of our design choice.
 All the experiments are done on \textsc{LSUN Cat} and \textsc{FFHQ}.
 We compare our method with the following settings: (1) Fine-tuning ViT (CLIP) network as well in our vision-aided adversarial loss; (2) Randomly initializing the feature extractor network ViT (CLIP); (3) Training with two discriminators, where the $2^{\text{nd}}$ discriminator is of same architecture as StyleGAN2 original discriminator; (4) Training the StyleGAN2-ADA model longer for the same number of iterations as ours with standard adversarial loss.
 The results are as shown in \reftbl{7}.
 We observe that the baseline methods provide marginal improvement, whereas our method offers significant improvement over StyleGAN2-ADA, as measured by FID.